From 1-30 November, rainfall across the Thames catchment was 62% of the 131 year historic monthly average, with 46.9mm.

 The diagram below shows the rainfall and levels of water in the rivers, aquifers and reservoirs in our area, for the last month.

-- On 3 October, the Thames Regional Soil Moisture Deficit (SMD) total was 93mm which is drier than the 80mm expected for the time of year.
+On 30th November 2017, the Thames Regional Soil Moisture Deficit (SMD) total was 56mm which is drier than the 21mm expected for the time of year.

-- River flows were generally a little below their long term averages in September, with a few significantly below their long term averages.
-The Teddington Target Flow was maintained at 700 megalitres/day during the month in agreement with the the Environment Agency.
+River flows were generally significantly below their long term averages in November.
+The Teddington Target Flow was maintained at 600 megalitres/day during November in agreement with the Environment Agency.